nutrun/glow/README.md

 - Tube baz depends on tube bar and foo, it will block until bar and foo are done

 Priorities

 ```
-<pri> is an integer < 2**32.
+-pri= is an integer < 2**32.
 Jobs with smaller priority values will be scheduled before jobs with larger priorities.
 ```

 Exclude

 ```